Spin Response of a Magnetic Monopole and Quantum Hall Response in Topological Lattice Models through Local Invariants and Light: Correspondences on a 2D Topological Lattice Model

 The term $t$ corresponds to the hopping of electrons on nearest-neighboring sites and $t_2$ is the Haldane hopping term between second nearest neighbors with a complex phase fixed to $\frac{\pi}{2}$ \cite{Haldane}.
 Here, $a$ is the lattice spacing.
 The two Dirac points have the same component $K_x=\frac{2\pi}{3a}$ such that $\cos(\frac{3a}{2}K_x)=-1$.
 We also have $K_y=\frac{2\pi}{a3\sqrt{3}}$ and $K'_y=-\frac{2\pi}{a3\sqrt{3}}$ such that close to the Dirac points we have the identifications \cite{Haldane}

 The symbol $\zeta$ will be fixed such that $\zeta=+1$ at the $K$ Dirac point and $\zeta=-1$ at the $K'$ Dirac point.
-The parameter $M$ is also called a Semenoff mass term related to the Dirac equation \cite{Semenoff}.
+The parameter $M$, favoring the occupancy of a particle (electron) on one sublattice, is called a Semenoff mass term related to the Dirac equation \cite{Semenoff}.

 It is judicious to introduce the definitions

 The energy eigenvalues then can be written as